NikiRann/binanceorderbook/README.md

 Every 100 ms we get an update to the standard output for the best bid/ask for every ticker and the corresponding spread.
 Every 1 second we get and update for the SMA and EMA for each symbol.

+# Conclusion

+I hope I have covered most of the functionallity in this README, but if any questons come up please feel free to email or call me.